microsoft/onnxruntime/docs/How_To_Update_ONNX_Dev_Notes.md

 3. Update [tools/ci_build/github/linux/docker/scripts/install_onnx.sh](/tools/ci_build/github/linux/docker/scripts/install_onnx.sh)
 Search 'for version2tag', update the commit hashes.
 The list should contain every release version from ONNX 1.2, and the latest one in our cmake/external/onnx folder.

-4. Update onnxruntime/core/protobuf
-If there is any change on `cmake/external/onnx/onnx/*.in.proto` since the last sync, then :
+4. If there is any change to `cmake/external/onnx/onnx/*.in.proto`, update onnxruntime/core/protobuf as follows :
 ```
 - Apply these changes to onnxruntime/core/protobuf/*.in.proto
 - Copy cmake/external/onnx/onnx/gen_proto.py to onnxruntime/core/protobuf and use this script to generate the new \*.proto and \*.proto3 files